 - Top Navigation

 I can see arguments for swapping around he sidebar and top navigation.
 However, my reasoning is that sidebars often include topically relevant articles.
-This differs from the top navigation that is prominent, but includes links to every page.
+This differs from the top navigation that is prominent but includes links to every page.

 If your side bar includes the exact same links across every page of your website, then I would say they’re equal in worth.
 However, specifically for people that take sidebar links seriously and make it useful for users – those people are helping people to navigate the website.

-40. Broken Links – being hit with a 404 page is not useful, and kinda sucks.
+Being hit with a 404 page is not useful, and kinda sucks.
 But it generally is not a direct Google ranking factor.
 This is because it’s hard to really punish a website for occasional errors, especially huge websites.

 However, there are 3 indirect ways that 404’s can be hurting your website:

-- Broken Backlinks – if your website has backlinks pointed towards the page that is returning a 404, you’re losing authority.
+- Broken Links – if your website has backlinks pointed towards the page that is returning a 404, you’re losing authority.
 If the page is permanently gone and has backlinks, you need to write a custom 301 redirect to your new page.

 - User Experience – if your website has 1 or 2 errors, it’s unlikely to hurt your user experience.
 If you have 100’s of them, you may be getting unnecessarily high bounce rate.
 These user metrics are often considered strong ranking factors.

-42. Affiliate Links – there are good and bad affiliate sites, and it’s obvious which category a website falls in to – mostly by their business model.
+There are good and bad affiliate sites, and it’s obvious which category a website falls in to – mostly by their business model.

-A website such as SkyScanner, or CompareTheMarket – these are high quality affiliate sites.
+A website such as Skyscanner, or CompareTheMarket – these are high-quality affiliate sites.
 Whilst they make their money from comparing and selling services; both are so useful they are a service in their own right.